codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `trace`: enables trace recording for failed tests; trace are saved into `output/trace` folder
 -   `keepTraceForPassedTests`: - save trace for passed tests

+#### HAR Recording Customization

+A HAR file is an HTTP Archive file that contains a record of all the network requests that are made when a page is loaded.
+It contains information about the request and response headers, cookies, content, timings, and more.
+You can use HAR files to mock network requests in your tests.
+HAR will be saved to `output/har`

+    ...
+    har: {
+        recordMode: 'minimal', // possible value: 'minimal', 'full'.
+Ref: https://playwright.dev/docs/api/class-page#page-route-from-har-option-update-mode
+        content: 'embed' // possible value: 'embed', 'attach'.
+Ref: https://playwright.dev/docs/api/class-page#page-route-from-har-option-update-content
+    }
+    ...

 #### Example #1: Wait for 0 network connections.